omarbelkady/LinuxTerminalBash/README.md

     - Routers are precisely mentioned in this layer and provide us with routing services within the inner network
     - Uses: IP, ICMP, IPSec, IGMP

-- Transport Layer(aka E2E Layer): Data unit at this layer is a Segment.
+- Transport Layer(aka E2E Layer)[Layer 4]: Data unit at this layer is a Segment.

     - Provides end to end delivery of every single individual packet
     - Uses: TCP, UDP

-- Session Layer: In charge of setting up, managing and tearing down session between the presentation layer objects.
+- Session Layer[Layer 5]: In charge of setting up, managing and tearing down session between the presentation layer objects.

     - provides dialog control in between the devices or nodes.
 It syncs communication between sys and makes sure that the communication is organized by offering three unique modes: simplex, half duplex and full duplex
     - Uses: API's, Sockets, WinSock

-- Presentation Layer: In charge of presenting the data to the application layer and formats the code
+- Presentation Layer[Layer 6]: In charge of presenting the data to the application layer and formats the code

     - Layer is in other words, a translator and provides coding and conversation functionality
     - A  good data transfer technique is to be able to adapt the data into a standard format before transmission
     - Uses: SSL, SSH, IMAP, FTP, MPEG, JPEG

-- Application Layer: marks the location where users usually talk to the communication.
+- Application Layer[Layer 7]: marks the location where users usually talk to the communication.
 Only in need when you need to access the netowrk soon, e.g. IE
     - Uses: HTTP, FTP, IRC, SSH, DNS